 Western Exterminator can help with stinging insects

-If you have issues with stinging insect activity in or around your home, Contact us online or call 866-623-9842.
-We can safely remove hives, apply treatments to prevent them from coming back, and seal up any holes or entry points where they may be gaining access to the inside of your home.
+If you have issues with wasp activity in or around your home, Contact us online or call 866-623-9842.
+We can safely remove nests, apply treatments to prevent them from coming back, and seal up any holes or entry points where they may be gaining access to the inside of your home.